-These are the policies for use of anatomical material donated to the Department of Cellular & Physiological Sciences at the University of British Columbia.
+These are the policies for access to donor bodies bequeathed to the Department of Cellular & Physiological Sciences at the University of British Columbia.

-As you know, an anatomical donation to the University of British Columbia is considered a unique bequest that an individual makes at their time of death.
+The donation of one’s body to the University of British Columbia is considered a unique bequest that an individual makes at their time of death.
 It is a generous decision, made to further education and research in our community.
-Under no circumstances can a profit be made from this donation.
+Under no circumstances can this gift be commercialized either directly or indirectly.
+The bodies gifted to UBC are made available to further research and teaching activities within the faculty.
+There is an internal charge to the unit requesting access on a cost-recovery basis to ensure the viability of the Body Donation Program.

 Infectious diseases are a potential threat for everyone involved in the handling and preparation of human remains.
-Although the Department has adopted policies to reduce risk wherever possible, it is important to note there is still the potential for contact with infectious diseases and appropriate precautions should be taken before handling any material.
+Although the Department has adopted policies to reduce risk wherever possible, it is important to note there is still the potential for contact with infectious diseases and appropriate precautions should be taken before handling the donor bodies.

-Your enquiry will fall under one of these three scenarios:
+Your request must fall under one of these two scenarios:

-• You wish to use anatomical material provided by the Department onsite in the Department of Cellular & Physiological Sciences.
+- You wish to use donor bodies provided by the Department onsite in the Department of Cellular & Physiological Sciences.
+To coordinate your request with scheduled classes we strongly suggest that you file an application no less than one year in advance.

-• All anatomical material must be returned to the Department of Cellular & Physiological Sciences within 6 months for cremation.
+- All donor bodies must be returned to the Department of Cellular & Physiological Sciences within 6 months for cremation.

 FAX: (604) 827-4209